executors/executors/explanatory.md

 heterogeneous runtime.

-An **execution agent** is a unit of execution of a specific execution context that is mapped to a single execution of a callable function on an execution resource.
+An **execution agent** is a unit of execution of a specific execution context that is mapped to a single invocation of a callable function on an execution resource.
 An execution agent can too have different semantics which are derived from the execution context.